RobC357/PlannerApp/README.md

 # TripEasy

-A Cross-platform application for trip and holiday planning based on ChatGPT
+A Cross-platform application for trip and holiday planning with AI

 ## Goal

-To create an exciting organizer web application along with Artificial-Intelligence (AI) to be specific ChatGPT to help users or clients suggest most-effective and efficient travel itineraries.
+To create an exciting organizer web application along with Artificial-Intelligence (AI) to be specific model to help users or clients suggest most-effective and efficient travel itineraries.
 One of the other aims is to improve travel arrangement process, efficient route selection and map users with real-time data of flights.

 ## Installation